lambdaclass/cairo_native/docs/src/mlir_post.md

 Some 20-something years ago at the University of Illinois a group of compiler researchers had need of a more flexible infrastructure.
 What they developed came to be known as LLVM and has since become the foremost compiler tooling project.
 It powers many of the analisys and code generation components of the Clang, Swift, Rust, and many more languages.

-At the heart of LLVM is LLVM IR, it's intermediate representation.
-IRs are compiler writer's way of solving problems by building abstraction ladders, they are essentially a combination of data formats and algorithms that allow best expressing the properties a tool wishes to guarantee or prove about code.
+At the heart of LLVM is LLVM IR, it's Intermediate Representation.
+IRs are essentially a combination of data formats and algorithms that allow best expressing the properties a tool wishes to guarantee or prove about code.

+An example of this is the fact that LLVM IR is what's known as an SSA form, or Static Single Assignment, in which each variable will have a value assigned only once.
+This allows the compiler to reason about it better than otherwise, it enables analysis and optimizations such as dead code elimination, constant propagation, constant folding, and facilitates other stages such as register allocation.

+All this to say that IRs are a compiler writer's way of solving problems by building abstraction ladders.

+### Rise of AI

-You may have become aware that machine learning algorithms are now a big deal.
-The driver of many economic fortunes and solutions to problems we only dreamed of solving before, AI has settled on a set of techniques which involve dealing with math on enormous matrices of numbers, and stringing together large numbers of these operations into graphs.
-This sounds very computationally expensive, and it is, and so the industry has (and is) going to great lengths to scale
+You may have become aware that machine learning algorithms and their applications are now a big deal.
+The driver of many economic fortunes and solutions to problems we only dreamed of solving before, the statistical school of AI has settled (?) on a set of techniques which involve dealing with numerical operations on enormous matrices of numbers, and stringing together large numbers of these operations into computation graphs.
+The fundamental elements in these computational graphs are things like matrix multiplications, convolutions, data manipulations and data movements.
+This sounds very computationally expensive, and it is, and so the industry has (and is) going to great lengths to scale these approaches, make them cheaper and more effective on ever larger sets of data.

-The first wave of this was repurposing video graphics card hardware to make them applicable to this.
+A key observation at some point was that many of the problems these algorithms solve have inherent or given parallelism, and that we already had an industry producing machines specifically designed for embarassingly parallel numerical problems, namely shaders running on GPUs.
+Thus the first wave of this effort was repurposing video graphics card hardware to make them applicable to this new area.

-> ELABORATE
+Why did we change the tune from LLVM to AI and graphics card?
+Because as they matured, these algorithms, models, techniques, tools, libraries were standarized into frameworks that could be used by many a layman programmer, and that required appropriate languages in which to express them, and their compilers.

+Since LLVM had an IR that could, with some effort, be abstracted over GPU processors as well, it was used in tools such as PyTorch and Tensorflow to produce the code that would run on these graphical processing units.
+New hardware was designed, and LLVM was again used to target these new tensor processing units.

+But after twenty years, expanding hardware targets, and changing problem spaces, LLVM was starting to be found lacking.

 ## What? (is MLIR?)